Frequently Asked Questions

 Network Infrastructure and Coverage

-Andorra Telecom, the sole telecommunications provider, maintains robust network infrastructure and extensive coverage throughout the country.
+Andorra Telecom, as the sole telecommunications provider in Andorra (operating as a telecommunications monopoly), maintains robust network infrastructure and extensive coverage throughout the country.

 Coverage Specifications